Carnival leads FTSE lower, energy stocks pressured

 LONDON, Sept 25 (Reuters) - Britain’s top shares fell on Wednesday, led down by Carnival after a profit warning triggered downgrades, while Centrica and SSE fell after the opposition Labour Party talked of an energy price freeze.

-Centrica was also trading without entitlement to the latest dividend payout on Wednesday, alongside Old Mutual and RSA, down 1.7 percent and 1.9 percent.
+Centrica was also trading without entitlement to the latest dividend payout on Wednesday, alongside Old Mutual and RSA, down 1.9 percent and 1.8 percent. .L/XD

 Expectations of reduced stimulus in the United States - which abated when the Federal Reserve left policy unchanged at last week’s meeting, sparking a rally in equity markets - were reignited by New York Fed President William Dudley on Monday.